girishkuniyal/Soduku-solver/README.md

 # Soduku-solver
-its a c++ source code for soduku matrix 6x6 solver which accepts digit from 1 to 6. it is a source code for built a program which is able to solve soduku matrix of 6x6.the soduku puzzle is given by user and solution is given by our program.
+It is a c++ source code for soduku matrix 6x6 solver which accepts digit from 1 to 6. it is a source code for built a program which is able to solve soduku matrix of 6x6.the soduku puzzle is given by user and solution is given by our program.